Introduction to Soil Types and Wine

 3. Silt Soils

-Smooth and round wines with slightly less acidity
+Smooth and round wines with slightly less acidity.

 4. Loam Soils

-Much of the Valley parts of Sonoma Valley and Napa Valley is made up of a sandy-loam.
-The sand keeps the soil poor enough to produce high quality wine grapes.
+Much of the valley parts of Sonoma Valley and Napa Valley is made up of a sandy-loam.
+The sand keeps the soil poor enough to produce high-quality wine grapes.

 What about Gravel, Schist, Slate and Volcanic Soils?

-When it comes to gravel, slate, and schist, rocks can change the temperature of a soil (by retaining heat or reflecting sun) and they also affect drainage.
+When it comes to gravel, slate, and schist, rocks can change the temperature of a soil (by retaining heat or reflecting sun), and they also affect drainage.
 In the case of Bordeaux (which we mentioned above), the gravel in the clay soil increases drainage.
-The blue slate rocks of the Mosel Valley in Germany retain heat from the sun which is great for the cool climate region.
+The blue slate rocks of the Mosel Valley in Germany retain heat from the sun, which is great for the cool climate region.
 Decomposed volcanic soils are known to retain water, which can be good in dry regions such as Lanzarote in Spain.

 Limestone Rich Soils: The Secret to Great Wine?

-You may have noticed how several of the great wines we mentioned contained limestone.
+You may have noticed several of the great wines we mentioned contained limestone.
 Limestone can produce great wines, but it’s not the only choice.

-Famous wines from Limestone Soils
+Famous Wines From Limestone Soils